 12. When the split process is complete, Vault sends you a notification.
 From the Notifications page or your email, you can download the CSV results file to review and confirm that the correct actions occurred.

-Note that after you run the splitting wizard, you can’t restart the wizard from the same Regulatory Objective record until processing is complete.
+After you run the splitting wizard, you can’t restart the wizard from the same Regulatory Objective record until processing is complete.
 This prevents Vault from inadvertently creating duplicate records.

 Working in the Splitting Grids